Venture capital trusts (VCTs)

 The table below shows the current tax benefits available on VCT shares:

-Tax reliefs only apply to people aged 18 years or over who are UK income tax payers, and are only available if the trust maintains VCT status.
+Tax reliefs only apply to people aged 18 years or over who are UK income tax payers.
 The relief you get depends on your individual circumstances.

-These tax rules may change in future.
-HM Revenue & Customs law and practice can change over time and investors who are unsure about their tax status should get independent advice from a professional adviser such as a solicitor, accountant, stockbroker or independent financial adviser.
+These tax rules may change in the future.
+Investors who are unsure about their tax status should get independent advice from a professional adviser such as a solicitor, accountant or independent financial adviser.

-Like all investment companies, VCTs have rules they must adhere to, set out by the management company and board of directors.
-But they also have to comply with additional rules in order for investors to receive tax relief.
+Like all investment companies, VCTs will have an investment policy, agreed between the management group and the board of directors.
+But they also have to comply with HMRC rules in order for investors to receive tax relief.

 The main rules are:

-- At least 70% of their investments must be in qualifying investments – small companies (maximum size £15 million) that are unquoted or traded on the AIM rather than the main stock market.
+- At least 80% of their investments must be in qualifying investments – small companies (maximum £15 million) that are unquoted or traded on AIM.

-- They must invest in the companies within three years of raising new money.
-Keep in mind that they may invest elsewhere while making these decisions, so the risks can be different.
+- They must invest in these companies within three years of raising new money.
+Keep in mind that until VCTs have fully invested the money they raise, the risks can be different.

-The remaining 30% of a VCT’s money can be invested in essentially any investment.
-These are often stable investments like cash, listed equities and large company debt instruments.
+The remainder of a VCT’s money (up to 20%) is usually kept in cash but can be invested in other investments.
 Some VCTs use higher risk options, which increase the overall risk of your investment.
-You should be able to read about the strategy in the VCT's prospectus and other literature.
+You should be able to read about the strategy in the VCT’s prospectus and other literature.
 Make sure you know the facts so you can compare different VCTs.

-Managing a VCT takes specialist expertise, so they generally have higher running costs than other investment companies.
-Like many other collective investments, most VCTs charge performance fees.
+Managing a VCT takes a lot of work and expert knowledge, so they generally have higher running costs than other investment companies.
+Most VCTs charge performance fees as well, which are paid if their performance exceeds an agreed hurdle or benchmark.

 It’s hard to know exactly what a VCT’s portfolio is worth.
-Because the shares of unquoted companies aren’t freely traded on any recognised stock exchange, there’s no exact market value.
+Because the shares of unquoted companies aren’t traded on a stock exchange, there’s no exact market value.